SLSkrzypinski/TESS_diagnosis/README.md

 ![alt text](https://github.com/SLSkrzypinski/TESS_diagnosis/blob/master/TIC_267802440_S_17_summary.png)

-Additionally, a csv is created specifying the period, its error and its FAP.
+Additionally, a csv file is created specifying the period, its error and its FAP.

 ## Future additions